Umami Pot

 • You can store it in the refrigerator for up to 3 days.

-Author: Ryo Hikita (UmamiPot)
+Author: Ryo Hikita (Umami Pot)

 Cuisine: Japanese

-Category: Side Dishes, Traditional, Vegan, Vegetable
+Category: Plant-Based, Side Dishes, Traditional, Vegetable

-Keyword: taro roots
+Keyword: taro root

-Enjoyed this recipe?I would be happy if you could share it with your friends.
+Enjoyed this recipe?I'd really appreciate it if you shared it with your friends.

-More Side Dishes
+More Side Dishes (Appetizer)

 Your email address will not be published.
 Required fields are marked *